Skip to main content

 The brain is a metabolically demanding organ that remains structurally dynamic throughout life, a property known as neuroplasticity.
 This capacity for change is heavily influenced by trophic factors, which are molecules that support the survival, growth, and differentiation of neurons.
 IGF-1 is one of the most potent of these factors.

-While largely produced by the liver in response to pituitary GH stimulation, IGF-1 is actively transported across the (BBB) and is also produced locally by neurons and glial cells.
+While largely produced by the liver in response to pituitary GH stimulation, IGF-1 is actively transported across the blood-brain barrier (BBB) and is also produced locally by neurons and glial cells.
 Its receptors (IGF-1R) are densely expressed in key brain regions associated with higher cognitive function, most notably the hippocampus.

 The binding of IGF-1 to its receptor initiates a cascade of intracellular signaling events, primarily through two well-documented pathways ∞ the phosphatidylinositol 3-kinase (PI3K)-Akt pathway and the Ras-mitogen-activated protein kinase (MAPK) pathway.
 The activation of these pathways has profound consequences for neuronal function: